leftistsgorilla/Website-Code/moons-haunted.md

 ### The Setting

-*Moon's Haunted (Working Title)* takes place in the haunted lunar dystopia of **Dianis** in the 22rd century.
-Originally built as a penal colony for the genetically and cybernetically enhanced, Dianis is now the capital of the **Lunar Salvation State**, the authoritarian government that claims sole power over the remnants of humanity.
-Ruling with an iron fist, the LSS is empowered by technology developed from the **Carcass of Theia**, the enormous corpse of a long-dead goddess buried deep beneath the Moon's surface. **Earth** has been reduced to a husk-planet by the **Eye of Calamity**, a psychic superweapon that ended the **Terran-Lunar War** and forced the remainder of humanity to emigrate to the Moon.
-The ruling **United National Party** is bogged down by corruption and run by aging plutocrats, their bodies and minds stretched far past their natural limit by sinister sciences.
-Inhabitants of Dianis regularly undergo genetic and mechanical modifications to their bodies, with results varying between awe-inspiring and terrifying.
-While grey-uniformed agents of the **Lunar Defense Forces** patrol the streets meting out their own twisted form of the "law", **ghosts**, **demons**, and **mutants** lurk in the alleys and service tunnels.
-While explanations for these creatures range from the alien to the divine, they are all undoubtedly connected to the **Web**, a mysterious electro-psychic field that seems to permeate the entire city and originate from the Carcass.
-While the Web is most commonly used for digital communication and human-machine interface, it is also harnessed for darker aims, aiding in the blending of tissue and circuitry to new and horrifying ends.
-Though it is *de jure* under the sole control of the LSS, the Web has spawned a number of mysterious anomalies, most notable among which are the **God-Children**, seemingly immortal beings who now walk among the city’s citizens, gathering supplicants and leaving mysteries in their wake.
+*Moon's Haunted (Working Title)* takes place in **Port Rain**, a haunted city on the Moon in the 22nd century.
+The former site of humanity's first permanent Lunar colony, Port Rain is now an industrial port city under the jurisdiction of the **Lunar Salvation State**, an authoritarian government that claims sole power over the remnants of humanity.
+Ruling with an iron fist, the LSS is empowered by technology developed from the **Carcass of Theia**, the enormous corpse of a long-dead goddess buried deep beneath the Moon's surface. **Earth** has been reduced to a husk-planet by **The Writhing Nightmare**, a biomechanical superweapon that ended the **Earth-Moon War** and forced much of the remainder of Earth's population to emigrate to the Moon.
+The ruling **United Lunar Party** is bogged down by corruption and run by aging plutocrats, their bodies and minds stretched far past their natural limit by sinister sciences.
+Inhabitants of Port Stadius regularly undergo genetic and mechanical modifications to their bodies, with results varying between awe-inspiring and terrifying.
+While grey-uniformed agents of the **Lunar Defense Forces** patrol the streets meting out their own twisted form of the "law", **ghosts**, **demons**, and **mutants** lurk in alleys and service tunnels.
+While explanations for these creatures range from the alien to the divine, they are all undoubtedly connected to the **Weirding Field**, a mysterious electro-psychic aura that seems to permeate the entire city and originate from the Carcass.
+While the Weirding Field is most commonly used for digital communication and human-machine interface, it is also harnessed for darker aims, aiding in the blending of tissue and circuitry to new and horrifying ends.
+Though it is *de jure* under the sole control of the LSS, the Weirding Field has spawned a number of mysterious anomalies, most notable among which are the **Gods Emergent**, immensely powerful artifical intelligences whose physical forms now walk among the city’s citizens, gathering supplicants and leaving mysteries in their wake.

 ### The Players